marikabuchholz/partddft-data/README.md

 To run, type:

-   python setup.py default
+   `$ python setup.py default`

-Eventually we will add more functions so that setup.py can take more command-line arguments than just 'default'
+Eventually we will add more functions so that `setup.py` can take more command-line arguments than just 'default'